ahmadsultani/ahmadsultani/README.md

-"A person who pursue clean and neat code, also an efficiency seeker" I'm into mobile and web development, interested in machine learning.
+"A person who pursue clean and neat code, also an efficiency seeker".
+I'm into mobile and web development, interested in machine learning.

 How to reach me: